Red Sea Mall

 The Red Sea Mall is a shopping mall located in the northern suburb of Jeddah in the Kingdom of Saudi Arabia.
 The mall is located on the western side of the King Abdulaziz Road (طريق الملك عبدالعزيز) between the King Abdulaziz International Airport and the Red Sea coast.
 It covers approximately 242,200 square meters of built area.
 There is a hotel attached to it called "Elaf Jeddah".
-The mall's main facilities are a Danube supermarket, Sparky's Games City, Virgin Megastore and Jeddah's first cinema; the VOX cinema.
+The mall's main facilities are a Danube supermarket, Sparky's Games City, and Jeddah's first cinema; the VOX cinema.
 The cinema has 12 halls: six standard, three gold, one Imax, one kid, and one VIP.
 Upon opening, it had both the biggest indoor water fountain and the largest glass covered area in Saudi Arabia.
 Some restaurants inside the mall include Applebee's, P.F.
 Chang, Texas Roadhouse, Five Guys, Shake Shack, McDonald's, Burger King, KFC, Al Baik, and Nando's.